 - Progress is reviewed after every spring semester.

 - If you fail to make SAP, you will lose financial aid until you are able to maintain satisfactory progress again.

 - If you have not made SAP and have experienced an exceptional situation in your life that may be a contributing factor, you may appeal.

-To file an appeal, read and complete the Satisfactory Academic Progress Appeal Form.
-Attach all required documentation along with the form and return to the Office of Financial Aid.
+To file an appeal, log into our secure portal at commonwealthu.studentforms.com.
+You must complete the appeal form and upload supporting documentation.
 If the appeal is granted, additional probationary aid and requirements will be established.
 If approved, progress will be reviewed in the terms of the academic plan.
-If progress is not reestablished after the review, additional appeals will NOT be considered unless it is due to HIGHLY unusual circumstances.
+If progress is not re-established after the review, additional appeals will NOT be considered unless it is due to HIGHLY unusual circumstances.